nanda-rani/ATTRACT/README.md

 # CAPTAIN

 ## Note:
 This is the only Glimpse of the dataset.
-Remaining part including code will be released after research paper acceptance.
+The remaining part, including the code, will be released after the research paper is accepted.